capeprivacy/documentation/docs/understand/features/projects.md

 For example, if you are a data scientist working for a bank in the fraud department who is tasked with creating a model to detect fraud.
-You may be able to train a better model if you can use other customer data that belongs to department B. In this context, you would create a project for this use case, and grant access (with whatever privacy guarantees you need) to the scientists tasked with training a model.
+You may be able to train a better model if you can use other customer data that belongs to the sales department.
+In this context, you would create a project for this use case, and grant access (with whatever privacy guarantees you need) to the scientists tasked with training a model.